WildernessLabs/Hardware_Addon_Modules/Docs/Solar_Battery_Power/readme.md

 This design has three major circuits:

 * **Voltage Regulator** - The voltage regulator circuit uses a TI `TPS54329E` switching power supply which accepts `4.5V` to `18V` of input, handling the wide varyance of expected voltages from the solar panel, and provides a steady power output which enables much more efficient battery charging, as well as providing a stead power ouptut to the Meadow while the solar panel is in the sun.
-* **Battery Charger** - The battery charger circuit uses an `MCP73831T` to provide battery charging functionality and includes a MOSFET (`Q7`) which will shut off the battery output when charging so that voltage regulator provides power from the solar panel while also charging the battery.
+* **Battery Charger** - The battery charger circuit uses an `MCP73831T` battery charging IC to provide charging functionality and includes a MOSFET (`Q7`) which will shut off the battery output when charging so that voltage regulator provides power from the solar panel while also charging the battery.
+The `R18` resistor determines how much current is available for battery charging, and is installed with a `4.7kΩ` resistor which tells the charger IC to use up to `200mA` of current for charging.
 * **Solar Voltage Reference** - A voltage divider and voltage suppressing circuit that provides a `3.3V` analog input safe reference signal indicating the intensity of solar radiation.

 ![](Schematic_v1.b.svg)